Catherine Labouré

-Catherine Labouré (May 2, 1806 – December 31, 1876) was a French member of the Daughters of Charity of Saint Vincent de Paul and a Marian visionary.
-She is believed to have relayed the request from the Blessed Virgin Mary to create the famous Miraculous Medal of Our Lady of Graces worn by millions of people around the world.
+Catherine Labouré, DC (May 2, 1806 – December 31, 1876) was a French member of the Daughters of Charity of Saint Vincent de Paul and a Marian visionary.
+She is believed to have relayed the request from the Blessed Virgin Mary to create the Miraculous Medal, now worn by millions of people around the world.
 Labouré spent forty years caring for the aged and infirm.
 For this, she is called the patroness of seniors.

-Childhood and youth
+Early life

-Labouré was born on 2 May, 1806, in the Burgundy region of France to Madeleine Louise Gontard and Pierre Labouré, a farmer.
+Catherine Labouré was born on 2 May 1806, in the Burgundy region of France to Madeleine Louise Gontard and Pierre Labouré, a farmer.
 She was the 9th of 11 living children.
 Her baptismal name was Zoe, but her family rarely used that name.
-Labouré's mother died on 9 October, 1815, when Labouré was nine years old.
-It is said that after her mother's funeral, Labouré picked up a statue of the Blessed Virgin Mary and kissed it, saying, "Now you will be my mother."
+Labouré's mother died on 9 October 1815, when Labouré was nine years old.

-Her father's sister offered to care for her and her sister Marie Antoinette and the sisters moved to their aunt's house at Saint-Rémy, a village 9 km from their home.
+She and her sister Marie Antoinette moved to their aunt's house at Saint-Rémy, a village 9 km from their home.
 It is there that Catherine had a dream of a priest, whom she later recognised as Vincent de Paul.
 The priest said to her: 'My daughter, it is good to care for the sick.
 For now, you flee from me, but one day you will be glad to approach me.
 God has plans for you.
 Don't forget it!'.

 At the age of 12, Catherine returned to her father's farm to help care for her family.
 Later, her father, wishing to deter her from her religious vocation, sent her to Paris to work in his brothers’ eating establishment for poor workers.
-There, she observed their suffering and her decision to enter the nursing order of Saint Vincent de Paul, the Daughters of Charity, was reinforced.
+There she observed their suffering and continued to desire a life as a nurse with the Daughters of Charity.

-Labouré began her noviciate on April 21, 1830 at the convent on the rue du Bac in Paris and on, January 30, 1831, she took her vows.
-It is at this Convent that she had the visions of the Virgin Mary that led to the creation of the Miraculous Medal.
+Labouré began her novitiate on April 21, 1830 at the convent on the Rue du Bac in Paris and on, January 30, 1831, she took her vows.
+It is at this convent that she had the visions of the Virgin Mary that led to the creation of the Miraculous Medal.

 Visions

 Vincent de Paul

 In April 1830, the remains of Vincent de Paul were translated to the Vincentian church in Paris.
 The solemnities included a novena.
-On three successive evenings, upon returning from the church to the rue du Bac, Catherine reportedly experienced, in the convent chapel, a vision of what she took to be the heart of de Paul above a shrine containing a relic of bone from his right arm.
+On three successive evenings, upon returning from the church to the Rue du Bac, Catherine reportedly experienced, in the convent chapel, a vision of what she took to be the heart of St. Vincent above a shrine containing a relic from his right arm.
 Each time the heart appeared a different color: white, red, and black.
 She interpreted this to mean that the Vincentian communities would prosper, and that there would be a change of government.
 The convent chaplain advised her to forget the matter.